weixiaoqimath/Deleuze/readme.md

-# A collection of materials on Gills Deleuze
+# A collection of materials on Different Philosophers